-The theme of this year’s summer regeneration conference was Community Wealth Building (CWB) and the potential contribution that CCHAs can make to this agenda.
+The theme of last year’s summer regeneration conference was Community Wealth Building (CWB) and the potential contribution that CCHAs can make to this agenda.

 Delegates heard that CWB is a people-centred approach to local economic development, which redirects wealth back into the local economy, and places control and benefits into the hands of local people.
 Community Anchor Organisations are key conduits for delivering CWB, and we know that CCHAs have been providing physical, social and economic benefits in their communities for decades.